-Note: If you have been abused and need urgent help, call 000 for police protection or scroll down to find one of the support service hotline numbers.
+Note: If you have been abused or experienced domestic violence and need urgent help, call 000 for police protection or scroll down to find one of the support service hotline numbers.

 All these factors – along with the fear generated by all the news reports and social media – can create an unstable and uncertain environment at home.
 There are serious negative effects for victims, families, children, and the broader community.
 And the United Nations has called for urgent action to address the global increase in domestic violence.